Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The secondary component of CrA

 The two main complications in the secondary-component profiles of $\epsilon\,$CrA were: (1)~The half-extends or half-widths of the profile (functionally similar to $V \sin i$ in rotating stars) showed variations with phase, and (2)~a moving, phase-dependent, ``spiky'' feature, what we call ``Enhanced Spectral-line Perturbation'' (ESP) was observed in the orbital phases $0.5 < \phi < 1.0$ (see Figure~\ref{fig_BFquad}).
 The first complication was noted only briefly in P2.
 It is shown in Figure~\ref{fig_Eps_spot} as the full measured extent of the secondary component profile, relative to the assumed sine-curve motion of the secondary with $K_2 = 267$ km~s$^{-1}$.
 The widths were determined from images similar to Figures 5 -- 9 in P2, rather than from individual RV profiles; this provided a better definition of the measurements.
 The phase range in Figure~\ref{fig_Eps_spot} is limited to the phases when the secondary component is expected to be in front of the primary, $0.58 < \phi < 1.42$.
-Trends in the secondary-component RV widths in Figure~\ref{fig_Eps_spot} appear to be well established: The profile is noticeably narrower ($\simeq 70$ km~s$^{-1}$) around $\phi \simeq 0.75$ and wider ($\simeq 90$ km~s$^{-1}$) around $\phi \simeq 0.25$.
+Trends in the secondary-component RV widths in Figure~\ref{fig_Eps_spot} appear to be well established: The profile is noticeably narrower ($\simeq 70$ km~s$^{-1}$) around $\phi \simeq 0.75$ and wider ($\simeq 90$ km~s$^{-1}$) around $\phi \simeq 0.25$ where the velocity range is similar to that for a solid-body rotation of the critical Roche-model lobe.
 The deviations from a sine-curve, while relatively small (20 -- 30 km~s$^{-1}$) compared with the large value of $K_2$, are definitely systematic.
 Their presence does not affect the essential anti-symmetric phase variation relative to the primary, yet it is concerning.
-We do not have a simple explanation for them beyond expectations that the velocity field over the secondary component may be complex and that the outer layers of the secondary are seen at constantly changing orientation and thus optical-depth, oblique-view accumulation.
+We do not have a simple explanation for them beyond expectations that the velocity field over the secondary component may be complex and that the outer layers of the secondary are seen at constantly changing orientation and thus oblique-view, optical-depth accumulation.

 The second complication of the $\epsilon\,$CrA secondary-component profile, the prominent ESP visible in the phase range $0.57 < \phi < 0.89$ (Figure~\ref{fig_Eps_spot}) requires special attention due to its location, strength and persistence.
 During each observed binary orbit, the region emerged at $\phi \simeq 0.57$ with the RV around $-10$ km~s$^{-1}$ relative to the secondary center, then drifted to positive velocities reaching about +55 km~s$^{-1}$ at $\phi \simeq 0.89$ where it started overlapping with the primary component profile.
 Constraints on the ESP location within the binary can be derived utilizing the orbital-phase dependence of the RV variations.
 The simplest model would be a region anchored to the secondary component, with the observed phase variations caused by the variable component of the observer-directed product $\vec{r} \,\Omega$.
 Here, $\vec{r}$ gives the spatial position of the active ESP region relative to the secondary center and $\Omega$ is the angular rotational velocity of the binary.
 The inclined lines in Figure~\ref{fig_Eps_spot} give predictions of such a phase dependence for an ESP located on the equator of the secondary component of the inner critical Roche equipotential at three sub-observer points, $\phi = 0.60, 0.65, 0.70$.
 The zero RV crossing by the drift line suggests a position on the secondary component at the sub-observer position $\phi \simeq 0.65$.
 Lucy-model generated images of $\epsilon\,$CrA with the ESP located at that longitude are shown for four orbital phases in Figure~\ref{img_EpsCrA_Lucy}.